 #7 – Free markets

-The markets must be free, meaning that the state should refrain from imposing too many rules and regulations.
+The markets should be free, meaning the state should refrain from imposing too many rules and regulations.
 If government intervention is minimal, people may have a better standard of living.
 For example, they may have better wages and a longer average life expectancy.

-So, whether we foster the theory or pull it down, it does draw some serious measures on how an individual perceives the operational world around it, how free trade builds growth and how marginal utility is subjected to satisfaction.
-Neoclassical economic theory is mostly applied in various forms in our daily lives, which we may fail to take notice, for example, while choosing a dream home, we encounter scarcity of resources like money and therefore choose an alternative that best meets our requirement.
-This calls for consumer perception, as a bungalow may be pricy in the eyes of a middle class but the same stands affordable for another segment of the society in large.
+So, whether to foster the theory or pull it down draws serious measures on how an individual perceives the operational world around it.
+It focuses on how free trade builds growth, and marginal utility is subjected to satisfaction.
+However, neoclassical economic theory is mostly applied in various forms in our daily lives that we may fail to notice.
+For example, while choosing a dream home, one may encounter a scarcity of resources like money and therefore choose an alternative that meets their requirements.
+It calls for consumer perception, as a bungalow might be pricey in the eyes of the middle class.
+Still, the same may stand affordable for another segment of society.

 Neoclassical economics emphasizes rational decision-making by individuals and firms in a market-driven economy.
 It assumes perfect competition and emphasizes equilibrium.
 In contrast, Keynesian economics, developed by John Maynard Keynes, focuses on the role of government intervention in stabilizing the economy during economic downturns.
 It advocates for fiscal policies like government spending and monetary policies to manage aggregate demand and achieve full employment.